 Revenue Recognition: Sales of Data I/O's semiconductor programming equipment are recognized at the time of shipment.
 We have determined that our automated products have reached a point of maturity and stability such that product acceptance can be assured by testing at the factory prior to shipment and that the installation meets the criteria to be considered a separate element.
 These systems are standard products with published product specifications and are configurable with standard options.
-We have based this determination upon the following: standardized factory production of the units; results from batteries of tests of product performance to our published specifications; quality inspections and installation standardization; past product operation validation with customers and the history provided by our installed base of products upon which the current versions were based.
-When arrangements include multiple elements, we use objective evidence of fair value to allocate revenue to the various elements and recognize revenue when the criteria for revenue recognition have been met for each element.
-The amount of revenue recognized is affected by our judgments as to the collectability of the transaction or whether an arrangement includes multiple elements and if so, whether specific objective evidence of fair value exists for those elements.
-The measure of standalone fair value of the product versus the service installation value component is determined by the amount Data I/O pays to independent representative service groups or the amount of additional discount given to independent distributors, to provide the service installation.
+The evidence that these systems could be accepted was based upon having standardized factory production of the units, results from batteries of tests of product performance to our published specifications, quality inspections and installation standardization, as well as past product operation validation with customers and the history provided by our installed base of products upon which the current versions were based.
+When arrangements include multiple elements, we recognize revenue when the criteria for revenue recognition have been met for each element individually.
+Effective January 1, 2011, under the provision of ASU 2009-13 Revenue Recognition (Topic 605), the allocation of revenue among multiple elements is done on a pro-rata versus residual basis for the recognized revenue.
+This change did not materially affect our financial statements.
+The amount of revenue recognized is affected by our judgments as to the collectability of the transaction or whether an arrangement includes multiple elements and if so, whether specific objective evidence of selling price exists for those elements.
+The measure of standalone selling price of the product versus the service installation value component is determined by the amount Data I/O pays to independent representative service groups or the amount of additional discount given to independent distributors, to provide the service installation.
 Changes to the elements in an arrangement and the ability to establish specific objective evidence for those elements could affect the timing of the revenue recognition.
-These conditions may be subjective and actual results may vary from the estimated outcome.
+These conditions could be subjective and actual results could vary from the estimated outcome.

 Installation that is considered perfunctory includes any installation that can be performed by other parties, such as distributors, other vendors, or in most cases the customer themselves.
-This takes into account the complexity, skill and training needed as well as customer expectations regarding installation.
-The revenue related to products requiring installation that is perfunctory is recognized at the time of shipment provided that persuasive evidence of an arrangement exists, shipment has occurred, the price is fixed or determinable and collectability is reasonably assured.
+This takes into account the complexity, skill, and training needed as well as customer expectations regarding installation.
+The revenue related to products requiring installation that is perfunctory is recognized at the time of shipment provided that persuasive evidence of an arrangement exists, shipment has occurred, the price is fixed or determinable, and collectability is reasonably assured.

 We record revenue from the sale of service and update contracts as deferred revenue and we recognize it on a straight-line basis over the contractual period, which is typically one year.

-When we sell software separately, we recognize software revenue upon shipment provided that no significant obligations remain on our part, substantive acceptance conditions, if any, have been met and when the fee is fixed and determinable and when collection is deemed probable.
+Service revenue from time and materials contracts and training services is recognized as services are performed.
+We recognize software revenue upon shipment provided that no significant obligations remain on our part, substantive acceptance conditions, if any, have been met and when the fee is fixed and determinable and when collection is deemed probable.